 Hodgins: Yeah, you know what?
 You're right.
 Who cares?

 Angela: Yeah.
 Yeah, I mean, it doesn't really matter what he is.

 Hodgins: She.
 What she is.

-- The most common interpretation of "But Today I Am A Boy" by Antony & The Johnsons is that it's about a transgender child but it has a few others.
+- The most common interpretation of "For Today I Am A Boy" by Antony and the Johnsons (whose frontwoman Anohni is trans herself) is that it's about a transgender child but it has a few others.

-- One of the characters in "Bleed Like Me" by Garbage is confused about their gender.
+- As demonstrated in the page quote, one of the characters in "Bleed Like Me" by Garbage is confused about their gender.

 - Hedwig from Hedwig and the Angry Inch is described by her creator thusly: "She's more than a woman or a man.
 She's a gender of one and that is accidentally so beautiful."

 - Robin from Cute Knight Kingdom does not seem to like living as a girl and was kicked out by her parents for not wearing dresses.